The challenge and strategy tools

 Strategies you may want to employ

-Dionne’s social prescribing story : Building rapport with clients with dementia
+Dionne’s social prescribing story : Building rapport for clients with dementia

 Identifying needs